B13rg/B13rg.github.io/_posts/2019-2-28-QUIC-setup-and-testing.md

 Before building the client code, I made two modifications to the source.
 My tests mostly focused on transfer speeds, so I generated random-filled files of different sizes.
-The client is coded as to output the files it recieves to STDOUT, which it does not like.
+The client is coded as to output the files it receives to STDOUT, which it does not like.
 To stop the client from output text, you'll just need to comment out two lines in `quinn/examples/client.rs`, 149 and 150.
 When building you will get a warning about line 7, but is ok to ignore.

-To build the clinet, I used `cargo build --release --example client`.
+To build the client, I used `cargo build --release --example client`.
 This will build the client code and place it in `./target/release/examples/`.

 When running the client, you only need to supply the address to request.
 Even though `127.0.0.1` was supplied to the server, when running the client is important to use `localhost`.
-This is because the client will to a DNS lookup on the address, and it will fail with the plain ip octects.
+This is because the client will to a DNS lookup on the address, and it will fail with the plain ip octets.

 To run the client, I called `target/release/examples/client https://localhost:4433/www/250mb.file`.
 I had previously created a folder named `www` with a few test files in it.
 The path after the port number is based on the path given to the server when you start it.

-The client will download the file, then give a summary consisting of when it connected, requested, and recieved a response.
+The client will download the file, then give a summary consisting of when it connected, requested, and received a response.
 Here is some example output:

 ```()